mateusgamba/sidebar-grid/README.md

 }
 ```

-This method onChange catch up the all modification in the items changed.
-It is necessaring to use forEach for save the colisions change.
+The method onChange catches all modifications in the items changed.
+It is necessary to use forEach for save the colisions change.

 The two last methods from events are onRemoveItemGrid and onDeleteItemSidebar.

-The onRemoveItemGrid remove the item from grid and add in state of the sidebar.
-In the end of method is executed the loadSidebar() to re-load the drag and drop events of the jQuery
+onRemoveItemGrid removes the item from the grid and adds in state of the sidebar.
+In the end, the method executes loadSidebar() to re-load jQuery drag and drop events.

 ```javascript
 onRemoveItemGrid(e) {